mxro/maxrohde-web/content/posts/2013/2013-07-28-a-systematic-tool-for-improving-typing-speed/index.md

 ---
-authors:
-- max
-blog: maxrohde.com
-date: "2013-07-28"
-title: A systematic tool for improving typing speed
+title: 'A systematic tool for improving typing speed'
+date: '2013-07-28'
 ---

 ## Background